Detroit Tigers vs. St. Louis Cardinals Results, Stats, and Recap - September 10, 2020 Gametracker

 Molina has said Clemente was his childhood hero, and Molina received the 2018 Roberto Clemente Award, awarded annually to a player who exemplifies sportsmanship, community involvement and the individual's contribution to his team.

-Lane Thomas, Tyler O'Neill, Paul Goldschmidt and Rangel Ravelo also homered for St. Louis, which has won five of seven.
+Lane Thomas, Tyler O'Neill, Paul Goldschmidt and Rangel Ravelo also homered for St. Louis.

-Jack Flaherty (3-1) allowed four hits in five innings, struck out six and walked two.
+Flaherty (3-1) allowed four hits in five innings, struck out six and walked two.
+He enjoyed watching Molina succeed on his special day.

+''I don't feel like he shows emotion too often,'' Flaherty said. ''But when he hit that home run, he was pretty pumped.
+That was fun to see.
+He was fired up.''

 Thomas and O'Neill hit two-run homers in a seven-run third that boosted the lead to 9-0.